Updated: Nov 8

-March marks the end of the cold Winter months and the beginning of Spring!
-If you were lucky enough to have many clear nights during December, January and February, your telescope has probably feasted on dozens of incredible and colorful objects throughout the Winter, like the Orion Nebula or the Pleiades.
-Well, this time is now over.
-Your telescope and camera are going to have galaxies for dinner.
+March marks the end of the cold winter months and the beginning of Spring!
+If you were lucky enough to have many clear nights during December, January, and February, your telescope had quite the winter season capturing colorful objects - like the Orion Nebula or the Pleiades.
+If not, don't worry, it's almost time for fairer weather and your chance at astrophotography again!

-Spring is famously known as "Galaxy Season" and, besides three exceptions listed below, the remaining best and easiest targets for Spring astrophotography are all galaxies!
+Spring is also known as "Galaxy Season" and, aside from the three exceptions listed below, all the targets we recommend for spring astrophotography are galaxies.

-Although you will spend most of the season on galaxies, you will rejoice when Summer comes around with the core of the Milky Way rising up in the sky, full of wonderful nebulae to photograph.
-So enjoy these 3 months of galaxy-hunting and try to better yourself at processing them!
+It's likely that you will spend most of the season imaging galaxies, but fret not.
+Once summer rolls around, the Milky Way will rise up in the sky and bring with it many nebulae.
+So enjoy three months of galaxy-hunting and aim to get better yourself at processing them!

-The Spring season is also home to the deep sky object chosen for the first episode of Galactic Hunter: Messier 101 (The Pinwheel Galaxy).
-If you have been following us on YouTube since the beginning, you know that it all started with us photographing M101 from the Nevada desert.
-This target means a lot to us and you can check out the video below if you'd like to see how we captured it with our old unmodified Canon T3i DSLR camera!
+We love the spring season because this is the time we first imaged a deep sky object for the first video episode of Galactic Hunter: Messier 101 (The Pinwheel Galaxy).
+If you have been following us on YouTube since the beginning, you know that it all started with M101 from the Nevada desert.
+This target means a lot to us.
+Watch the video below if you'd like to see how we captured it with our old unmodified Canon T3i DSLR camera!

-The targets listed below are, in our personal opinion, the 15 best deep sky objects to photograph for beginner amateur astrophotographers in Spring.
-This list contains more than 25 galaxies (divided into 11 groups, and 4 nebulae.
-Yes, that adds up to 15.
+The targets listed below are based on our personal opinion.
+After getting more familiar with what's in the night sky, we still recommend these 15 deep sky objects because they are the best and easiest to photograph for beginner amateur astrophotographers this season.
+The list contains more than 25 galaxies (divided into 11 groups and 4 nebulae).
+In total, that adds up to 15.

 Magnitude: 9.0 - 15.0